dalematthews93/Deep-Learning-Resources/README.md

 * [Introduction to Neural Networks](http://neuralnetworksanddeeplearning.com) - provides a thorough introduction to neural networks which can serve as a stepping stone to more advanced material
 * **Udacity**

    Udacity offer several courses on machine learning.
-Most of the lecture materials are free while you have to pay to access some of the projects (or you might be able to find them floating around on the internet).
-This is a good option for anyone who wants a more practical approach although if you want to go deeper you will need some understanding of the mathematical underpinnings.
+Most of the lecture materials are free while you have to pay to access some of the projects.

     * [Intro to Machine Learning (Udacity)](https://www.youtube.com/playlist?list=PLAwxTw4SYaPkQXg8TkVdIvYv4HfLG7SiH)
     * Georgia Tech - three part course on supervised, unsupervised and reinforcement learning
         * Supvervised Learning